pace-gt/signac_julia_excel_analysis/README.md

 cd signac_julia_excel_analysis
 ```

-Install with Julia included (see above for details on which `conda env create` to use):
+Install with Julia included (see above for details on which `conda env create` command to use):
 ```bash
 conda env create -f environment.yml
 ```

-Install without Julia included (see above for details on which `conda env create` to use):
+Install without Julia included (see above for details on which `conda env create` command to use):
 ```bash
 conda env create -f environment_without_julia.yml
 ```